 Listening to music during exercise could lead to a better workout, scientists say.

-A recent study — that Levitin was not involved in — showed that listening to music while working out can help regulate and maintain an exercise pace and regimen.
-The study was published in the journal Sports Medicine-Open in May.
+A recent study published in the journal Sports Medicine-Open showed that listening to music while working out can help regulate and maintain a proper pace.

 Your workout will go better with the right background music.
 Studies show that cardio patients had shorter rehabilitation time with curated music, resulting in improved fitness (and accompanying lower rates of re-hospitalization).
 Find out more information now!

 Do you need help staying focused during a workout?
 Researchers found that patients who listened to background music with tempo-pace synchronisation workouts were physically active for longer periods of time each week, 257 minutes on average.

 The music you listen to while working out is important.
 The findings of this study say that more than 2 years can be added to your life expectancy through exercise with the help of good background music.

 Your favourite type of music can influence how you exercise.
 A 2010 study by scientists at the University of Leicester found that music tempos matched to their rhythms can help people work harder, plus it makes for a more enjoyable workout.
 Choose one that matches your tempo, get your work out on, and feel the burn!